arsetbk/P5_MoveIt/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+To run the Integration Tests along the Unit tests you need to execute the below command :

+`mvn verify`